fromis-9/video-fm/README.md

 2. Open the DMG file and drag the application to your Applications folder
 3. Right-click on the app and select "Open" to bypass macOS security warning on first launch
 4. If you see a security warning, go to System Preferences → Security & Privacy → General and click "Open Anyway"
+5. If none of the above worked, open Terminal and paste `xattr -cr /Applications/video.fm.app`
+6. If that didn't open the app, paste `open /Applications/video.fm.app`

 ### Windows
 1. Download the latest `.exe` installer from the [Releases](https://github.com/yourusername/video-fm/releases) page or [videofm.app](https://videofm.app)
 2. Run the installer and follow the on-screen instructions
 3. Launch the application from the Start menu or desktop shortcut
 4. If SmartScreen shows a warning, click "More info" and "Run anyway"

+### Regular Python Script [main branch] (Smoothest experience if you know what you are doing)
+1. Download files in the main branch
+2. Download ALL dependencies; can be found in requirements.txt
+3. Make sure to have Python installed on your system
+4. A text editor like VS Code can make running it easy
+5. If you're on Windows, change the CODEC to `libx264`.
+If you have an NVIDIA GPU you can try `h264_nvenc`

 ## Usage